 We are a biopharmaceutical company focused on the development and commercialization of small molecule drugs for the treatment of central nervous system disorders.
-We currently are developing a portfolio consisting of our four most advanced product candidates including pimavanserin, which is in Phase III development for Parkinson's disease psychosis, or PDP, in collaboration with Biovail Laboratories International SRL ("Biovail"), a subsidiary of Biovail Corporation.
-In addition to pimavanserin, we have a product candidate in Phase II development for chronic pain and a product candidate in Phase I development for glaucoma, each in collaboration with Allergan, Inc., and a program in IND-track development in collaboration with Meiji Seika Kaisha, Ltd. All of the product candidates in our pipeline emanate from discoveries made using our proprietary drug discovery platform.
+We currently are developing a portfolio consisting of our four most advanced product candidates including pimavanserin, which we are developing for three separate neurological and psychiatric indications in collaboration with Biovail Laboratories International SRL ("Biovail"), a subsidiary of Biovail Corporation.
+These indications are Parkinson's disease psychosis, which is in Phase III development, co-therapy for schizophrenia, for which Biovail is planning to initiate a Phase III trial, and Alzheimer's disease psychosis, for which we are planning to initiate a Phase II feasibility study.
+In addition to our pimavanserin programs, we have a product candidate in Phase II development for chronic pain and a product candidate in Phase I development for glaucoma, both in collaboration with Allergan, and a program in IND-track development in collaboration with Meiji Seika.
+All of the product candidates in our pipeline emanate from discoveries made using our proprietary drug discovery platform.

 We have incurred substantial operating losses since our inception due in large part to expenditures for our research and development activities.
-At September 30, 2009, we had an accumulated deficit of \$330.6 million.
-Although we implemented a restructuring in October 2009, which is designed to reduce our internal operating expenses, we expect our operating losses to continue for at least the next several years as we pursue the clinical development of our product candidates.
+In October 2009, we implemented a restructuring designed to streamline our operations, reduce our operating expenses and extend our cash runway.
+In connection with this restructuring, we reduced our total workforce by about half.
+As of March 31, 2010, we had an accumulated deficit of \$344.7 million.
+Although we have reduced our internal operating expenses significantly in connection with the restructuring, we expect our operating losses to continue for at least the next several years as we pursue clinical development of our product candidates.